Backbase/experience-dockerization-ref/README.md

 Please, check the npm scripts section in the `package.json` file in the current reference project to see the example of using the command.
 The example of the outputed files can be found in the `experience/json` folder.

-If experience in ZOZ format is needed after working with JSON files, it can be easily created with the following command:
+If experience in provisioning package format is needed after working with JSON files, it can be easily created with the following command:

 ```
-  npm run create:zoz:experience
+  npm run create:provisioning-package:experience
 ```

-The output can be found in `./experience/zoz-output` (the output localtion can be changed in the `experince.json`, check the `provisioning.default.outputDir` property).
+The output can be found in `./experience/provisioning-package-output` (the output localtion can be changed in the `experince.json`, check the `provisioning.default.outputDir` property).
 There will be 2 files - `cx.zip` and `portal.zip`, which represented the experience catalog needed for rendering and the experience itself.

 ### Local development note